 Going into the dental field seemed to be written in neon lights when I was a kid.
 My dad had worked in dental offices as a dental equipment repairman, and because of reasons unknown, many of my adult teeth never developed.
 My mom can recall my teeth being misshaped and pointy when they erupted at the age of one.

 But it wasn’t until about the age of three I had my first dental X-Rays revealing the unusual circumstances that would have life-long effects.
 The Panoramic X-Ray revealed that several of my adult teeth, which normally develop under baby teeth in the jaws, were not there.

 Due to this phenomenon, (a rare situation indeed) some of my permanent teeth were never replaced when my primary baby teeth were lost.
 Thirteen of them, to be exact.
 Nearly half of my mouth was missing teeth.
 Even more, some of my baby teeth did not fall out.
 Talk about some stubborn teeth!
 Those were eventually extracted to make room for alternative teeth replacements.

 “It was going to be a long journey before I had a full set of teeth.”

-Over the course of my childhood, my dedicated dentist, orthodontist, and oral surgeon worked as a team to coordinate my treatment.
+Into young adulthood, my dedicated dentist, orthodontist, and oral surgeon worked as a team to coordinate my treatment.
 Between getting my braces tightened regularly, having multiple teeth extracted, then preparing for the final restoration, I was able to learn more about dentistry than the average kid.

 Despite everything that was done, I spent a lot of time waiting.
 Waiting on my jawbone, gums, and face to develop.
 In the end, we elected to do bridges to replace most of my missing teeth, which make up what my smile is today.
 At 17, I finally was able to smile confidently.
 Age seventeen is a very young age to have these sorts of treatments done, but the goal was to have my treatment completed before the end of high school and beginning of college.